 The snow will be here before you know it.
-Start getting your body in shape now for the 2022/2023 ski and snowboard season.
+Start getting your body in shape now for the 2023/24 ski and snowboard season.
+Even if you are not a skier or snowboarder, these are easy common sense exercise tips anybody can do any time of year.

-These workout tips are from Telluride Ski Resort and Tschana Breslin, a senior physiologist with the U.S. Ski & Snowboard Association, are easy enough for all winter sports enthusiasts to follow.
+These exercise tips are from a senior physiologist with the U.S. Ski & Snowboard Association, Tschana Breslin, and from Telluride Ski Resort.

 Increase Overall Aerobic Fitness